adediu25/vis-proj2/README.md

 ## Visual Design

+### UI Layout

+The layout and sizing was designed on a 1080p monitor with 125% scaling in the Windows settings.
+The rendering of the web page may be unexpected with different screen sizes and scalings.

+The UI layout is mainly based on the preliminary sketched, detailed below.
+We decided to have the map and word filtering at the top as they are the most interesting parts of the application.
+Grouping all the bar charts together makes most sense since they show data in a similar way.

 ### Color

 We decided on choosing steel blue for the basic chart coloring, like the bars and words in the word cloud.